espressif/esp-mdf/README.md

 * **High transmission speed**: For Wi-Fi transmission, the speed can reach up to 10 Mbps.
     * **Environment Control System**: Directly transfers the raw data collected by sensors and analyzes mass data for calibration of algorithms, thereby improving sensors' accuracy.
     * **Background Music System**: Both audio and video transmissions are supported.
-* **Simultaneously run Wi-Fi and BLE protocol stacks**: ESP32 chips can run both Wi-Fi and BLE protocol stacks side by side and use ESP-MESH as the main network to transmit data, receive BLE probe beacon, send BLE broadcasts and connect BLE devices.
+* **Simultaneously run Wi-Fi and BLE protocol stacks**: ESP32 chips can run both Wi-Fi and BLE protocol stacks side by side and use ESP-MESH as the main network to transmit data, receive BLE probe beacon, send BLE broadcasts and connect BLE devices.
     * **Items tracing**: Monitors the BLE or Wi-Fi data packets from a device at multiple selected spots.
     * **Pedestrian counting**: Through monitoring Wi-Fi probe request frames.
-    * **Indoor positioning**: Each device functions as a Beacon AP, continuously sending Bluetooth signal to the surroundings.
+    * **Indoor positioning**: Each device functions as a Beacon AP, continuously sending Bluetooth signal to the surroundings.
 The network can analyze a device's signal intensity and calculate its current position.
     * **Product promotion**: Sends real-time product information and promotions through iBeacon.
-    * **Bluetooth gateway**: With each device serving as a Bluetooth gateway, traditional Bluetooth devices can also be connected to an ESP-MESH network.
+    * **Bluetooth gateway**: With each device serving as a Bluetooth gateway, traditional Bluetooth devices can also be connected to an ESP-MESH network.

 ## Related Documentation